keeshux/bitcoinspv/README.md

 ### Imports

-WaSPV declares an implicit `extern const int ddLogLevel` for CocoaLumberjack and the compiler will complain if you don't define it somewhere, e.g. in the application delegate:
+WaSPV declares an implicit `extern const int ddLogLevel` for CocoaLumberjack and the linker will complain if you don't define it somewhere, e.g. in the application delegate:

     #import "AppDelegate.h"